 The manual Culture for Missionaries: Guatemala Indian was written to help LDS missionaries understand the cultures of the native peoples of Guatemala.
 Larry Richman wrote the text in 1979 for the Missionary Training Center (MTC).
-Review copies were sent to the current and former mission presidents (Willard I. Skousen, Robert B. Arnold, and John O'Donnal).
+Review copies were sent to the then current and former mission presidents (Willard I. Skousen, Robert B. Arnold, and John O’Donnal).
 After clearing Church Correlation, the manual was published in 1980.

 Translation of the LDS Temple Ceremonies into Cakchiquel

 The initiatory ordinances, endowment, and sealing ceremonies were translated by Larry Richman during August and September 1979.
 They were later reviewed by David Frischknecht in December 1980.
 During the latter part of May 1991, Larry Richman worked with two native Cakchiquel speakers (Rigoberto Miza and Martin Per) to complete the native language review.
 During those two weeks, they made many revisions which improved the readability and understandability of the translation.
 Rigoberto and Martin were a good team, representing two different dialects and two age groups (two major concerns with the Cakchiquel translations).
 There was a good spirit about the work.
 During that time, they had the added benefit of two Quiché natives (Angel Chavez and Vidalmino Sarate) and two Quiché speakers (Alan Christensen and Hugh Biesinger) who were also in Salt Lake working on the Quiché translations.
 Since Quiché is a sister language to Cakchiquel, they were able to consult and share ideas, which were most helpful.
 The translations were certified on June 4, 1991.

 Another review of the translation was done with the help of two Guatemalans who came to Salt Lake the week of February 24-28, 1992.